MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ```
 This indicates to the scraper to ignore robots.txt, to use 32 concurrent requests and to export the data into a csv format under the filename: ```comments_trustpilot_en.csv```

-Now time launch the scraper:
+Now time to launch the scraper:

 ```bash
 cd src/scraping/scrapy